directus/directus/docs/reference/system/translations.md

 `DELETE /translations`

-Provide an array of translation ids as the body of your request.
+Provide an array of translation IDs as the body of your request.

 </template>
 <template #sdk>